AIM-Harvard/FaceAge/data/README.md

 ## Manual Quality Assurance

-This script was used to manually exclude images that met the photo QA exclusion criteria listed in the manuscript (from Supplement Table 1):
+This script was used to manually cull images that met the photo QA exclusion criteria listed in the manuscript (from Supplement Table 1):

 ![image](https://user-images.githubusercontent.com/25285692/149672742-550d2a55-2f6c-4b4e-873d-cd74eb04f2f6.png)